Under-25s' MoneySaving Tips

 To help build one, there's now a trick to make paying your rent on time help boost your credit score.
 In a nutshell, you pay your rent to third-party company Credit Ladder so it can record your payment; it then forwards your cash to your landlord, and tells credit scorer Experian whether you paid on time.

 For full info, see the Pay your rent on time to boost your credit score guide.

 Learning to manage your money is a priceless lesson – and the only way to avoid getting into debt.

-This isn’t about living a monk’s existence – if you're earning money you can still aim to get that holiday/games console/iPad.
+This isn't about living a monk's existence – if you're earning money, you can still aim to have that holiday/games console/iPad.
 It's just that doing a proper budget is the only way to do this, while keeping up with your bills and not ending up in unplanned debt.